In the Treatment Plan Module, you can manage and prioritize treatment plans for a patient.

 Options selected on the Show tab affect what shows in the Procedures grid and printed/emailed treatment plans.

-- Graphical Completed Tx: Show completed treatment plan procedures on the Graphical Tooth Chart.
+Graphical Completed Tx: Show completed treatment plan procedures on the printed Graphical Tooth Chart.
 Set the default in Preferences.

 - Use Ins Max and Deduct: Indicate when a patient's insurance maximum or deductible has been applied or reached.
 Only visible when patient has insurance.

 - Subtotals: Show Subtotals for each priority level.